 While the side of the moon not visible from earth has been observed by various probes, a landing has never been attempted

-When contacted by CNN earlier this year, Wu declined to comment further.
+When contacted by CNN, Wu declined to comment further.

 The Chang'e 4 spacecraft was initially designed as a backup for the Chang'e-3, which released a lunar rover named "jade rabbit," which is still working on the moon.